scribd/FLBugKit/README.markdown

 ## Getting Started

-To get started add all the files under `src/` to your project.
+To get started add all the files under `src/` to your project and add the `MessageUI.framework` to your project.

-On your `UIApplicationDelegate` implement `FLStandardApplicationBugMetadataProtocol` and import `FLBugKit.h` and `UIViewController+FLBugKit.h`.
+On your `UIApplicationDelegate` implement `FLStandardApplicationBugMetadataProtocol` and import `FLBugKit.h`, `UIViewController+FLBugKit.h` and `UISplitViewController+FLBugKit.h`.

     - (NSString *)userId {
         return @"sample user id";